ZiyueYang01/VirID/info/db_NR.md

   - **2.4 Rebuild the indexes.**

     **Note:**
-  To use the *prepdb* command, you've been advised to install [diamond]((https://github.com/bbuchfink/diamond)) from its GitHub repository instead of using the Conda installation.
+  To use the ***prepdb*** command, you need to install [diamond](https://github.com/bbuchfink/diamond/releases) from its GitHub repository instead of using the Conda installation.

       ```shell
       diamond prepdb -d "$VirID_DB_PATH"/NR/nr